 The Dutch are surrounded by the English language early in life through television.
-They don’t dub any movies or series, and contrary to other European countries like Spain, Germany or France you can watch everything on TV in original language while reading the subtitles in Dutch.
+They don’t dub any movies or series.
+Contrary to other European countries like Spain, Germany, or France, you can watch everything on TV in its original language while reading the subtitles in Dutch.

-This means that the kids in the Netherlands have a much more natural approach when it comes to learning and speaking English propelling them well ahead of their peers in other countries.
-Although being glued to your TV for hours binge-watching US-series can sometimes result in developing a weird ‘murican accent.
-Ya’ll know whad I’m talkin’ bout.
+This means that the kids in the Netherlands have a much more natural approach when it comes to learning and speaking English.
+It propels them well ahead of their peers in other countries.
+Although, being glued to your TV for hours binge-watching US series can sometimes result in developing a weird ‘murican accent (ya’ll know whad I’m talkin’ ’bout).

-This small-sized country with 17 million inhabitants living on 41,543 square kilometres beats many larger economies and ranks number 17 worldwide as far as their GDP (Gross Domestic Product) is concerned.
-This business-friendly country has always been a land of entrepreneurs with the Dutch learning to master the English language in order to compete on the global market.
-The Dutch East India Company was found in 1602 as the first multinational company in the world and today many global companies like IKEA, Unilever or Philips have their European headquarters in the Netherlands.
+Being the business-friendly culture that it is, the Dutch have had to master the English language in order to compete in the global market.
+The Dutch East India Company, for example, was founded in 1602 as the first multinational company in the world.
+Today, many global companies like IKEA, Unilever, or Philips have their European headquarters in the Netherlands.

-Last but not least the Dutch can also thank their ancestors for their exceptional ability when it comes to speaking English.
-The Dutch language is part of the Germanic branch of the Indo-European language family just like English.
-This means that both languages share the same roots and have similar characteristics making it easier for Dutch people learning this language.
+Last but not least, the Dutch can thank their ancestors for their exceptional ability to speaking English.
+The Dutch language is part of the Germanic branch of the Indo-European language family, just like English.
+This means that the two languages share the same roots and have similar characteristics, making it easier for Dutch people learning English.
 Dat is goed nieuws!
 (That is good news!)

 Liked this article?
 Be sure to follow DutchReview on Facebook in order to not miss out on any other good stuff!